Handling Rejection | You Are Accepted

 Over attention on appearance, dress, looks.
 Interest on material things of the world.
 I want to prove myself attitude or that gives me acceptance.

-The more these markers, the more the feelings of rejection.
+The more these markers, the more are the feelings of rejection.

 2 Ways You Can See Rejection